baleada/docs/src/prose/features/affordances/show.md

 Here's a breakdown of the `options` object:

-::: ariaLabel="useConditionalDisplay options object breakdown" classes="wide-5"
+::: ariaLabel="show options object breakdown" classes="wide-5"
 | Property | Type | Required? | Default | Description |
 | --- | --- | --- | --- | --- |
 | `transition` | Object | no | none | <p>An object that contains methods and/or CSS classes for enter/leave transitions.</p><p>See the [How to format enter/leave transitions](#how-to-format-enter-leave-transitions) section for more guidance.</p> |